Semester Abroad Opportunities

 Other Semester and Year Long Programs

-The language of instruction at Tsinghua, Leiden, Amsterdam, Bucerius, NLS in India, Hebrew University, Melbourne, and Singapore is English.
+The language of instruction at Tsinghua, Leiden, Amsterdam, Bucerius, NLS, Hebrew University, Melbourne, and Singapore is English.
 The instructional language at Torcuato and ESADE is Spanish; applicants for those schools will need to have near-fluency in Spanish.
 Keio Law School and Yonsei University Law School provide courses in English as well as the national language.
 Students without Japanese or Korean language ability can participate, but with fewer courses available to them.

-In addition to semester long programs, Georgetown Law also has an agreement with Institut d'Études Politiques (Sciences Po) that allows students to particpate in a year-long global economic law degree program.
+In addition to semester long programs, Georgetown Law also has an agreement with Les Institut d'Études Politiques (Sciences Po) that allows students to participate in a year-long global economic law degree program.
 The program awards a Master's in Economic Law, Global Studies specialization.
 A maximum of 28 credits earned through this program can transfer to the J.D. degree.
 Some courses are in French and some in English; a high level of French language proficiency is required.

-Our study abroad programs are designed to offer students a variety of opportunities in which they will be immersed in a foreign culture, studying transnational, international, and/or foreign law.
+Our study abroad programs are designed to offer students a variety of opportunities in which they will be immersed in a foreign culture, while studying transnational, international, and/or foreign law.
 This allows students to develop international and transnational legal perspectives, and to prepare themselves for careers that will take them beyond the borders of the United States.

 Important Information for Applicants